ecmwf/kronos/README.rst

 3. Kronos File formats
 ----------------------
-Kronos files formats are listed below.
-For each format an executable ("kronos-<format>) in the /bin directory will provide description of the field
+Kronos file formats are listed below.
+For each format an executable ("kronos-<format>) in the /bin directory will provide a description of each field

 - Kronos Executor configuration format (for info: > kronos-config-exe)
-- Kronos Profile Format (for info: > kronos-kpf)
+- Kronos Profile Format ".KPF" (for info: > kronos-kpf)
-- Kronos Schedule Format (for info: > kronos-ksf)
+- Kronos Schedule Format ".KSF" (for info: > kronos-ksf)
-- Kronos Results Format (for info: > kronos-krf)
+- Kronos Results Format ".KRF" (for info: > kronos-krf)

 4. Executor
 -----------